 Grace Murray Hopper (December 9, 1906 – January 1, 1992) was an American computer scientist and United States Navy Rear Admiral.
 A pioneer in the field, she was one of the first programmers of the Harvard Mark I computer, and developed the first compiler for a computer programming language.
 She conceptualized the idea of machine-independent programming languages, which led to the development of COBOL, one of the first modern programming languages.

-- 1,920,564 all-time users
+- 3,342,997 all-time readers